 WHERE are the places in the house that might have the most germs?

-When teaching children these messages, it can be be hard to hold their interest in the topic and keep energy up.
+When teaching children these messages, it can be hard to hold their interest in the topic and keep energy up.
 For ideas on keeping children engaged and excited, look at Closing Games & Activities.